diodesign/diosix/docs/architecture.md

 #### Timer access

-Guest operating systems frequently execute timing instructions such as `rdtime` on RISC-V during boot-time calibration loops and scheduler tick handling.
-Because Unicorn's internal emulation lacks a native time source, each `rdtime` instruction raises an illegal-instruction exception within the QEMU-based JIT engine, which surfaces to the hypervisor as a `UC_ERR_EXCEPTION` stop.
+Guest operating systems frequently read timing registers, such as `rdtime`, `rdtimeh`, `rdcycle`, and `rdinstret` on RISC-V, during boot-time calibration loops and scheduler tick handling.

-The hypervisor's exception handler decodes the faulting instruction and, if it matches a time-related Control and Status Register (CSR) read (`rdtime`, `rdtimeh`, `rdcycle`, `rdinstret`), reads the real host timer via the S-mode `time` CSR, writes the value to the guest's destination register, and advances the program counter.
-Emulation then resumes from the next instruction.
+For native RISC-V guests on hardware with the H-extension, the hypervisor sets `mcounteren` and `hcounteren` (bits 0–2) to delegate counter CSR access to VS-mode.
+The guest executes `rdtime` at full hardware speed with zero trap overhead.
+On hardware without the H-extension (PMP fallback mode), guests run directly in S-mode, so `mcounteren` alone is sufficient.

+For emulated guests, Unicorn's QEMU backend requires a `rdtime_fn` callback on its internal `CPURISCVState` structure for `rdtime` to return a value.
+Diosix registers this callback during virtual core initialization through a thin C glue layer (`unicorn.c`) that bridges the Unicorn-internal `riscv_cpu_set_rdtime_fn` API without modifying the third-party Unicorn source tree.
+The callback executes an inline `csrr time` instruction to read the real host hardware timer from Supervisor mode, and the hypervisor also sets `mcounteren` (bits 0–2) in the emulated CPU's CSR bank to enable S-mode counter access within the QEMU backend.

+With the callback registered, guest `rdtime` and `rdtimeh` instructions execute entirely inside the JIT loop, returning the host timer value directly.
+This eliminates the overhead of an exception stop and engine re-entry on every timer read, which is critical during boot-time calibration loops that may execute millions of `rdtime` instructions.

-Reading the host timer from S-mode (`csrr time`) is safe because it is a read-only operation that returns a scalar timestamp, exposing no hypervisor state or memory.
+Reading the host timer from Supervisor mode is safe because `csrr time` is a read-only operation that returns a scalar timestamp, exposing no hypervisor state or memory.

 #### Per-vcore isolation